Sabah F.C. (Malaysia): Mascot

-Sabah FA first mascot was the rhino since mid-1990s.
+Sabah FA first mascot was the rhinoceros since mid-1990s.
 In 2010 the SAFA rebranded the mascot to hawk. which was controversial as Kuala Lumpur FA at that time was also known as the Hawks.
-Sabah FA reinstated the Rhino mascot starting from 2015.
+Sabah FA reinstated the Rhinoceros mascot starting from 2015.
 In 2019, Sabah FA once again rebranded the mascot as Tambadau.
-During 2021 privatisation process, Sabah FC was chosen as the new club name and rhino once again became the official mascot.
+Following the 2021 privatisation process,Sabah FC was chosen as the new club name and the rhinoceros once again became the official mascot.

 Rivalry

-Sabah FC neighbouring rival was Sarawak United, and Kuching City matches referred to as the Borneo Derby.
+Historically, since 1970 until 2019, Sabah FC's grand old neighboring rivals was Sarawak FA (later renamed as Sarawak FC) also referred to as The Grand Borneo Derby.
+Since 2020 Malaysian football era, Sabah FC’s neighboring rivals are DPMM FC and Kuching City with these matches commonly referred to as the Borneo Derby.

 Broadcasting

 Malaysia Super League and other cup matches are broadcast live on Astro Arena and on the Astro Go and Sooka streaming platforms, while radio coverages regular season matches on RTM Sabah FM 89.9 in Malay language.